NRK: Organisation

 Vibeke Fürst Haugen has been director-general of the Norwegian Broadcasting Corporation since 29 April 2022.
 The previous directors were Olav Midttun (1934–1947, except during the Nazi occupation), Kaare Fostervoll (1948–1962), Hans Jacob Ustvedt (1962–1971), Torolf Elster (1972–1981), Bjartmar Gjerde (1981–1988), Einar Førde (1989–2001), John G. Bernander (2001–2007), Hans-Tore Bjerkaas (2007–2012) and Thor Gjermund Eriksen (2012-2022).
 After WW2, all but Hans-Tore Bjerkaas and John G. Bernander had been active politically in socialist parties.
 The current director-general, Vibeke Fürst Haugen, came from the position of director of the Marienlyst-division of NRK in Oslo.

 The chairman of the board is Birger Magnus, Marius Lillelien heads the broadcasting department, and the head of the news department is Marius Tetlie.
 In 2017, NRK employed 3419 and 266 temporary staff.

+NRK is organized as a state-owned limited company where the Ministry of Culture appoints the board.
+And where the board appoints the director general.
+The Norwegian Parliament and the Ministry set the framework for NRK's activities through the Broadcasting Act, the articles of association for NRK AS, and the NRK Charter.
+These laws and regulations provide guidelines for how NRK should perform its duties as a public broadcaster in Norway.
+This role of the Norwegian government appointing board members to NRK can be seen as government-influence, but then only in its organizational entity form.
+The NRK Charter and Ethical Guidelines guarantee full editorial freedom to journalists and editors.